woocommerce/woocommerce/tests/e2e-tests/README.md

 The following packages are being used to write tests:

 - `e2e-test-utils` - End-To-End (E2E) test utils for WordPress.
 You can find the full list of utils [here](https://github.com/WordPress/gutenberg/tree/master/packages/e2e-test-utils).

+## Debugging tests

+Debugging tools are pre-built in the existing Puppeteer's architecture.
+To enable debugging:

+- Run tests in the `Development mode`;
+- Use `await jestPuppeteer.debug();` in test code to pause execution.

+Doing the above will allow for the following:

+- Tests to be run non-headless;
+- SlowMo mode enabled;
+- Chrome Dev Tools open by default;
+- Test timeout time increased to 2 minutes.

+If more than 2 minutes needed for inspection, adjust the `jestTimeoutInMilliSeconds` value in `./tests/e2e-tests/config/jest.setup.js`.

+For more Puppeteer debugging tips, check [Google's documentation](https://developers.google.com/web/tools/puppeteer/debugging).